ercanlab/ChIPseq/README.md

 Once edited locally on your computer you can transfer it up to the HPCC with the following command:

       scp path/to/config_v1.yaml $NYUID@prince.hpc.nyu.edu:/scratch/$NYUID/NewChIPData/

 #### Note:
+The config file must contain only the details for the samples youu want to run.
+If there are extra entries leaving them blank or using a pound sign (#) to mask them does not work.
+They will be parsed and confuse the metadata files resulting in errors.
+Instead just delete blank entries.

+#### Note:
 The name of the average files that are ouutput will follow the convention: